 A racehorse’s team faces a considerable difficulty: the horse does not speak.
-The horse’s team encounter a major issue in the training of racehorses: how to find the balance between overtraining and under-training?
+The horse’s team encounters a major issue in the training of racehorses: how to find the balance between overtraining and under-training?
 Trainers, jockeys and veterinarians must therefore rely on their instincts and feelings in order to adapt training to each horse and ensure the well-being of the animal.
 The use of data plays an essential role in the search for the training balance point for racehorses.
 Indeed, the data collected allows the horse to speak through the use of tangible information: it is then possible to quantify the horse’s level of fitness and recovery and to ensure that the training corresponds to his fitness.

 Overtraining syndrome in horses